-While the professional activities of faculty vary, all faculty members are expected to demonstrate scholarly accomplishments in all of their areas of emphasis.
-Furthermore, faculty members are expected to produce scholarship in the performance area(s) in which they place the most emphasis.
-In other words, faculty members are not expected to produce scholarship in all of their performance areas, only those in which they are most engaged.
+While the professional activities of faculty vary, every faculty member is expected to demonstrate scholarly activity in all performance areas.
+Furthermore, tenure-track faculty members must produce scholarship in at least one of their performance area(s) of emphasis.
+The performance area(s) with scholarship expectations must be agreed upon by the faculty member and the faculty member's supervisor.
+In other words, although faculty members are expected to engage in scholarly activity in all the performance areas identified in their FPA, they are not expected to produce scholarship in all areas.
 Evaluation of all scholarly accomplishments and scholarship will be based on evidence of the quality and significance of the work.